antonioribeiro/firewall/readme.md

 });
 ```

-Or you could have both, in this case your allow group could give access to 'in development' routes and redirect non-whitelisted IP addresses to another:
+Or you could use both.
+In the following example the allow group will give free access to the 'coming soon' page and block or just redirect non-whitelisted IP addresses to another, while still blocking access to the blacklisted ones.

 ```
 Route::group(['before' => 'fw-block-bl'], function()